 It’s all BS.

-A wise woman told me recently that I cannot take it personally when people listen to you and still go the other direction.
+A wise woman told me once that I cannot take it personally when people listen to you and still go the other direction.
 All you can do is offer advice, and hope they listen, but if they don’t, then that’s their choice.

 It’s a good way to think, and easy to do when it’s the odd man on the street, or casual acquaintance.
 Not so easy when it is someone you care about.
 I want these people around me for a long time still.
 I don’t want to see them in a box.
 I’d prefer, as is the course of life, for them to see me in the box.
 I don’t think they understand that this is the place I am coming from … maybe selfish on my part because I don’t want them to leave me that way … but it comes from a true place.